Malaysia: The Peninsula - Birding Tour

 As many flights leave from KL in the evening; after some final birding in Taman Negara we shall return to Malaysia’s capital, either for international departures or to fly on to join our exciting Borneo tour, for a swathe of Bornean endemic birds (it boasts more than 40 only found there), and the best mammal viewing in southeast Asia.

-PACE: Relaxed-moderate.
-We will be up and in the field by 06:00 am most mornings, and enjoying the best of the days birding.
-However almost every day will be one where we can enjoy a post-lunch rest break, and given the heat and humidity this gives both participants and the birds a change to recharge.
+PACE: Moderate.
+We will be up and in the field by 06:00 am most mornings and enjoying the best of the days birding.
+However almost every day will be one where we can enjoy a post-lunch rest break and given the heat and humidity this gives both participants and the birds a change to recharge.
 In the afternoon we start around 3 pm and go out till dusk.
 There is no call for pre-dawn starts, although there may be a few optional nocturnal excursions at both Fraser’s Hill and Taman Negara, which have some great night birds and mammals.
 Peninsula Malaysia is compact, and there are no long drives on this delightful bird-filled tour.
 There may be a one or two packed breakfasts, but all lunches and dinners are sit-down affairs.

 PHYSICAL DIFFICULTY: Moderate.
-At Kuala Selangor and Fraser’s hill, most of the birding is done from easy track or roads, with a some short excursions onto hilly trails at Fraser’s Hill.
+At Kuala Selangor and Fraser’s hill, most of the birding is done from easy track or roads, with some short excursions onto hilly trails at Fraser’s Hill.
 At Taman Negara, almost all the birding is done from trails.
 Most of these are well laid out and fairly flat, but there are a few steeper bits, and if there has been rain overnight, the trails can be slick.
 You can expect to walk around 2 miles (3 km) per day on average.